danfuzz/samizdat/doc/samizdat-0-lib/Int.md

 #### `intGet(int, key) <> int | void`

 Map-style element access.
-This returns the same as `ibit(int, key)` if `key` is an int in the range `0..!coreSizeOf(int)`.
+This returns the same as `bit(int, key)` if `key` is an int in the range `0..!coreSizeOf(int)`.
 Otherwise this returns void.

 #### `intNth(int, n) <> int | void`

 List-style element access.
-This returns the same as `ibit(int, n)` if `n` is an int in the range `0..!coreSizeOf(int)`.
+This returns the same as `bit(int, n)` if `n` is an int in the range `0..!coreSizeOf(int)`.
 Otherwise, if `n` is a non-negative int, this returns void.
 Otherwise, this terminates the runtime with an error.